Jach/lisp-refactoring/README.md

 you don't need any extra trick.

-Since in Python things are "exported" by default, it does have a trick to hide them a bit, just put a double underscore in front of them and refer to them like `self.__attrib`.
+Since in Python things are "exported" by default, it does have a trick to hide some of them a bit, just put a double underscore in front of them and refer to them like `self.__attrib`.
 But it's a total hack, you can still get at the property from the outside if you type `obj._ClassName__attrib`.